tlberglund/groovy-liquibase/howto.md

 ###Contexts

 You can use contexts just as in liquibase core.
 Use -Dliquibase.contexts after any command.
 See [liquibase](http://www.liquibase.org/manual/contexts) for full description .

+###Running groovy-liquibase outside a specific directory

+If you are using svn for your project and you don't want groovy-liquibase on it.
+You can use it from anywhere local on your machine and tell groovy-liquibase what the workingDirectory is.

+This is usefull if you are working with svn and want different people to update the migrations. groovy-liquibase saves filename.
+That is his name and path from workingDir.

+How to use:  gradle -q -b liquibase.gradle update -DworkingDir=/home/erwin/Desktop

+Now it's executing all changelogs from path /home/erwin/Desktop.